kkoz3434/lwm2m-astro-pi/README.md

 # Implementation
 Business logic we implemented is mainly in 5700 Resource Handler.
 It computes a LWM2M response to the client's request.
 Depending on the given instance number it computes either astronauts, planet, or charging power.
-5751 Handler gives the sensor type, and ...
-Handler gives the ...
+5751 Handler gives the sensor type, and 5750 Handler gives the description.

 # Authors
 @koszar91, ...